TheJuiceIsSimulated/quest-submissions/Chapter 3 Day 1.md

 **5. What is the type of the resource below?**

-OLD ANSWER: This is a `string` type resource.
+_NEW ANSWER_: @Jacob, which is the declared name of the resource Jacob.

-NEW ANSWER: @Jacob, which is the declared name of the resource Jacob.
+_OLD ANSWER_: This is a `string` type resource.

 ```Cadence